Liberal democracy: Bureaucracy

-A persistent libertarian and monarchist critique of democracy is the claim that it encourages the elected representatives to change the law without necessity and in particular to pour forth a flood of new laws (as described in Herbert Spencer's The Man Versus The State).
+A persistent right-wing libertarian and monarchist critique of democracy is the claim that it encourages the elected representatives to change the law without necessity and in particular to pour forth a flood of new laws, as described in Herbert Spencer's The Man Versus The State.
 This is seen as pernicious in several ways.
 New laws constrict the scope of what were previously private liberties.
 Rapidly changing laws make it difficult for a willing non-specialist to remain law-abiding.
 This may be an invitation for law-enforcement agencies to misuse power.
 The claimed continual complication of the law may be contrary to a claimed simple and eternal natural law—although there is no consensus on what this natural law is, even among advocates.
-Supporters of democracy point to the complex bureaucracy and regulations that has occurred in dictatorships, like many of the former communist states.

-The bureaucracy in liberal democracies is often criticised for a claimed slowness and complexity of their decision-making.
+Supporters of democracy point to the complex bureaucracy and regulations that has occurred in dictatorships, like many of the former Communist states.
+The bureaucracy in liberal democracies is often criticized for a claimed slowness and complexity of their decision-making.
 The term "red tape" is a synonym of slow bureaucratic functioning that hinders quick results in a liberal democracy.

 Short-term focus

 By definition, modern liberal democracies allow for regular changes of government.
 That has led to a common criticism of their short-term focus.
-In four or five years the government will face a new election and it must think of how it will win that election.
-That would encourage a preference for policies that will bring short term benefits to the electorate (or to self-interested politicians) before the next election, rather than unpopular policy with longer term benefits.
-This criticism assumes that it is possible to make long term predictions for a society, something Karl Popper has criticised as historicism.
+In four or five years, the government will face a new election and it must think of how it will win that election.
+That would encourage a preference for policies that will bring short term benefits to the electorate or to self-interested politicians before the next election, rather than unpopular policy with longer term benefits.
+This criticism assumes that it is possible to make long term predictions for a society, something Karl Popper criticized as historicism.
 Besides the regular review of governing entities, short-term focus in a democracy could also be the result of collective short-term thinking.
-For example, consider a campaign for policies aimed at reducing environmental damage while causing temporary increase in unemployment.
-However, this risk applies also to other political systems.
+For example, consider a campaign for policies aimed at reducing environmental damage while causing temporary increase in unemployment; however, this risk applies also to other political systems.

-Anarcho-capitalist Hans-Herman Hoppe explained short-termism of the democratic governments by the rational choice of currently ruling group to over exploit temporarily accessible resources, thus deriving maximal economic advantage to the members of this group.
-He contrasted this with hereditary monarchy, in which a monarch has an interest in preserving the long-term capital value of his property (i.e. the country he owns) counterbalancing his desire to extract immediate revenue.
-He argues that the historical record of levels of taxation in certain monarchies (20–25%) and certain liberal democracies (30–60%) seems to confirm this contention.